GW-modelling-Spring2022/Course-Materials22/Assignments/HW8_Transients/The_Challenge.md

 4) Find the zone of influence of the well defined in two ways:
     - Based on the drawdown from the initial steady state to the end of simulation time (end of final no-pumping stress period).
     - Based on the drawdown from the end of the last pump-on stress period to the end of simulation time.

-5) Find a constant pumping rate (same throughout the year) that matches the head time series at the middle of the domain.

-6) Find a constant pumping rate (same throughout the year) that matches the head time series at the well, leaving only a regular, repeating seasonal residual.
-Are the two pumping rates the same?

 ## Glossary questions:
 1. Explain the concept of stress periods in MODFLOW.
 How should you determine stress periods when setting up your model?
 How do they differ from timesteps?